Integration of external software

 CodeML is one of the program included in the PAML software package, a widely use collection of tools for the analysis of the evolution of biological sequences.
 The wrappers.codeml() function of EggLib focuses on the tools describing the evolution of coding sequences.

 To be used, this tools requires an alignment of coding sequences (in particular with an alignment length which is a multiple of 3), and a phylogenetic tree whose leaves names match the sequence names.
-Let us assume that this is what we have with the alignment imported in the previous alignment.
+Let us assume that this is what we have with the alignment imported in the previous example.
 We also have built the phylogenetic with PhyML already.
 Let us check that the number of samples matches and that the alignment length is a multiple of 3:

 >>> print(aln.ns, tree.num_leaves)